senaite/senaite.core/bika/lims/tests/doctests/IDServer.rst

 Configuration Settings:
 * format:
-  - a python format string constructed from predefined variables like sampleId, client, sampleType.
+  - a python format string constructed from predefined variables like client, sampleType.
   - special variable 'seq' must be positioned last in the format string
 * sequence type: [generated|counter]
 * context: if type counter, provides context the counting function